Shawesome4u/Shawesomes_Divine_Armaments/README.md

  Date | Version | Notes
 --- | --- | ---
+08/04/2024 | 3.0.6 | new potion and potion base added XD new weapons, a helm and a new cape added!
 06/14/2024 | 3.0.5 | Deep North armor released!
 XD hope yall like it!
 05/31/2024 | 3.0.4 | new cloak! will eff have more tweaks coming!
 05/20/2024 | 3.0.3 | audio and vis fixes along with updated recipes for the lategame progression / nerfed a lot of items/